William McGrath - Obituary

-DELAWARE — In the midst of worship with family, William D. McGrath, "Bill," 90 of Delaware, Ohio and recently of Winter Haven, Florida entered into the Presence of his Lord and Savior, Jesus on Saturday afternoon, June 13, 2020, at his residence in Winter Haven, Florida.
+Winter Haven, FL - In the midst of worship with family, William D. McGrath, "Bill", 90 of Delaware, Ohio and recently of Winter Haven, Florida entered into the Presence of his Lord and Savior, Jesus on Saturday afternoon, June 13, 2020, at his residence in Winter Haven, Florida.

 He was born March 12, 1930, in Newark, New Jersey to the late Golden Carroll "Mac" McGrath and Clara Lucille (Coryea) McGrath.